 N.B.
 Scholarship Awards are in effect a reduction in the Tuition Fees that students must pay.
-Scholarships will not be offered for living expenses, accommodation, sundries or other costs that a student may incur whilst studying at EAHM or on the Internship.
-The Emirati Scholarship will also cover Sundries.
+Scholarships will not be offered scholarships for living expenses, accommodation, sundries or other costs that a student may incur whilst studying at EAHM.
+The Emirati Scholarship may also cover Sundries.